 When SAIF-based annotation has not been used for accurate power analysis, you can fine-tune the power analysis after doing the first level analysis.
 Report Power extracts and lists all the different control signals in the Signal view.
 You may know from the expected behavior of your application that some Set/Reset signals are not active in normal design operation.
 In that case, you may want to adjust the activity for these signals.
 Similarly, some signals in your application may disable entire blocks of the design when the blocks are not in use.
 Adjust their activity according to the expected functionality.
 Because synthesis tool and place and route algorithms can infer or remap control signals to optimize your RTL description, many of the signals listed in these views may be unfamiliar.
 If you unsure of what these signals are, let the tool determine the activity.

-Analyzing Power Reports from the Vivado IDE
+Analyzing Power Reports from the Vivado Integrated Design Environment

-Power report and analysis windows are integrated into the Vivado IDE workspace (Figure 4-2).
+Power report and analysis windows are integrated into the Vivado[®] Integrated Design Environment workspace as shown in the following figure.
 These windows enable navigation across the different power views and cross probing to the existing view.

-Figure 4-2: Power Analyzer in Vivado IDE
+Figure 30: Power Analyzer in the Vivado Integrated Design Environment